beyaznet/python-taliabeeio-module/README.md

 ao_read(pin)
 ```

-Return the value of the analog output. `pin` is the analog output number and it's an integer between 1 and 4.
+Return the value of the analog output. `pin` is the analog output pin number and it's an integer between 1 and 4.
+The returning value is an integer between 1 and 4095.

 ```python
 >>> print(io.ao_read(2))